So-Called Dollars

 Previously listed in copper.

-World's Columbian Exposition Lord's Prayer Dollar.
+World's Columbian Exposition Lord's Prayer Dollar, in bronze.

 HK-233b.
 Bronze.